Spaced Repetition Technique

 The Forgetting Curve (Ebbinghaus)

 In the late 19th century, psychologist Hermann Ebbinghaus conducted groundbreaking research on memory.
 The conclusion of his research?
 We forget things fast.
-It seemed common or even a normal thing, but here’s the thing.
 According to the research, our memory retention depends solely on the intervals between our revisions.
 The more days you go by without revising a topic, the easier it gets for you to forget about it.
 The same research proved that we forget as much as 50% of the information in just the first few hours without a proper review.

-That’s where the effect of Spaced Repetition lies.
+That's where the effect of Spaced Repetition lies.
 It affects your memory retention, recharging it right as you are about to forget it.
-This way, the information your brain was about to forget has now been reinforced, with its neural networks being reworked for a faster recall the next time.
-Then you increase the interval of your next review, giving time for your brain to focus on newer information, and right when your older memory starts to fade, you re-strengthen it.
-Doing so, you overcome the limitations again, and with time, the neural network becomes ber and ber.
+This way, with its neuronal networks changed for a quicker recall the following time, the data your brain was about to forget has now been strengthened.
+Then you extend the interval of your following review to give your brain time to concentrate on new information and re-strengthen your older memory exactly when it starts to fade.
+Doing so, you overcome the limitations again, and with time, the neural network becomes better and better.

 The Spacing Effect Explained